Tylergos/TowerDefenseVR/README.md

 ### **Install**
 ##### playing
-Download the repository, open the folder called BuildOutput, run the Exe file.
+Clone the repository, open the TowerDefenseVR - Unity Editing folder, open the solution with unity.
+Must have blender installed in order to have working models and prefabs.
+Go to file, select build, choose the build location, and run the .exe once the file is made.
-If an Oculus is connected, the game will automatically boot into VR, otherwise it will boot into desktop mode.
+VR will start automatically if a Oculus Headset is connected, otherwise the game will boot into desktop mode.

 ##### Development
 Clone the repository, open the TowerDefenseVR folder, open the solution with unity.
 Must have Blender installed in order to have working models and prefabs.